 6. Support Content Customization

 The content management software enables businesses to customize and personalize the content displayed on the screens.

 Different content can be displayed at different times of the day e.g. a restaurant video wall can show different breakfast, lunch and dinner menus.
 The content also auto-updates e.g. when a calendar changes, the events listed on the video wall are updated.

 Retail businesses that use digital signage can improve their sales by 32%.
-Retailers can use a video wall system to alert thousands of target customers about discounts and other great deals.
+Retailers can use a video display system to alert thousands of target customers about discounts and other great deals.

 42% of consumers are likely to purchase from stores with video displays rather than those without.
 The video displays give customers more information about the products, help to upsell complementary products and overall improve the ambiance in the store.

 While the display is the most visible part of a video wall, it isn’t the only element.
-Several other components collaborate to display those attention-grabbing images on display.
+Several other video wall system components collaborate to display those attention-grabbing images on display.